jcontini/facebook-friends-map/README.md

 1. Open your friends list page (on m.facebook.com), save it (index.html) create a list of all of your friends as `index.json`
 2. Download each of your friends profiles (on mbasic.facebook.com) and parse/organize all data as `profiles.json`
 3. Look for the 'Current City' and 'Address' fields on each profile and save them to `friend_locations.json`.
 4. Geocode each unique location and add Latitude/Longitude to `points.geojson`.
 It uses the Mapbox Geocoding API to do this, so you need a Mapbox API key.
-Be sure to either use pipenv environments with a `.env` file, or open `extract.py` to manually put in your Mapbox API key.
+Be sure to either use pipenv environments with a `.env` file, or open `make.py` to manually put in your Mapbox API key.
 5. Creates `friends-map.html`, using `template-map.html` as the base and your Mapbox API key to render the map.
 The result is a moveable, searchable map of your friends all over the world!
+All the data is included in the html file, so you can open it on your computer without a server.

 ## Installation
 You'll need to have python, pipenv, and [Google Chrome](https://www.google.com/chrome/) installed to use this tool.
 Once that's all set up: